xAssets Hosted Infrastructure

 requirements on performance.
 We host large implementations on bare metal servers dedicated to each customer.

 Target response times are 1 to 5 seconds per page refresh.
-We usually achieve this target although
+Most customers enjoy response times faster than 1 second for most page transitions.

 We backup databases continuously and we maintain failover mirrors at a different data center with a different hosting provider.